SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 A random admin password will be generated if it has not been provided at deployment using the `solace.usernameAdminPassword` parameter, refer to the the information from `helm status` how to retrieve it.

-**Important:** Every time `helm install` or `helm upgrade` is called a new admin password will be generated, which may break an existing deployment.
-Therefore ensure to always provide the password from the initial deployment as `solace.usernameAdminPassword=<PASSWORD>` parameter to subsequent `install` and `upgrade` commands.
+**Important:** Every time `helm install` is called a new admin password will be generated.
+When reusing PVCs from a previous deployment, be cautious, as this action might generate a new password, potentially disrupting an existing deployment.
+Therefore, ensure to always provide the password from the initial deployment as `solace.usernameAdminPassword=<PASSWORD>` parameter to subsequent `install` commands.

 #### WebUI, SolAdmin and SEMP access